 The Bunker Hill Driveway Alert shown here is available online, as well as through one of my favorite stores, Harbor Freight Tools.

-The system is wireless, and consists of two units.
+Both versions of this driveway alert system are wireless, and consist of two units.
 The first is a passive infrared motion detector, which also includes a built-in transmitter.
 It senses motion and sends a signal to the second unit, a wireless receiver.
 The receiver gives an audible two-tone alert, along with flashing LED’s.

-The transmitter is powered by a 9-volt battery, and signals a low battery condition with a steadily lit LED indicator.
+The Bunker Hill transmitter is powered by a single 9-volt battery, and signals a low battery condition with a steadily lit LED indicator.
+The 1byone transmitter uses (3) AAA batteries.

 The receiver unit is not weather-rated, and should be placed indoors on a table or shelf, or wall-mounted.